kimai/kimai/README.md

 It is open for changes and input from the community, your [ideas and questions](https://github.com/kevinpapst/kimai2/issues) are welcome!

 > Kimai 2 uses a rolling release concept for delivering updates.
 > You can upgrade Kimai at any time, you don't need to wait for the next official release.
+Read the [upgrade docs](UPGRADING.md) first!

 Release versions will be created on a regular base and you can use these tags if you are familiar with Git, but we will not provide support for any specific version.
-Every code change, whether it's a new feature or a bug fix, will be done on the master branch and intensively tested before merging.
-We have to do it this way, as we develop Kimai in our free time and want to put our effort into the software instead of backporting changes for old versions.
+Every code change, whether it's a new feature or a bug fix, will be done on the master branch.
+I have to do it this way, as I develop Kimai in my free time and want to put most effort into the software instead of backporting changes for old versions.

 ## Extensions for Kimai 2